-- schedule and hold a meeting with the student within five school days of receiving the grievance request; - conduct any investigation of the facts necessary before rendering a decision; and - provide a written response to the written grievance within ten days of the meeting.
+- Schedule and hold a meeting with the student within five school days of receiving the grievance request; - Conduct any investigation of the facts necessary before rendering a decision; and - Provide a written response to the written grievance within ten days of the meeting.

-If you need additional information about grievance procedures, a copy of the local school board policies is available in each school.
+If you need additional information about grievance procedures, a copy of the local school board policies is available online at www.asheboro.k12.nc.us under board policies.
 You can make arrangements with your school principal to review these policies.